mlswg/mls-protocol/draft-ietf-mls-protocol.md

 by the ciphertext length to an adversary expecting Alice to provide Bob with a day of the week at some point in their discussion.

-Similarily to TLS 1.3, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
+Similarily to TLS 1.3, if padding is used, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
 Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-If the padding mechanism is used to improve protection against timing side-channels, it MUST be implemented in a "constant-time" at the MLS layer and above.
+As the padding mechanism is used to improve protection against timing based side-channels, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above.

 [[ TODO: Describe implementation ? ]]

 ### Delayed and Reordered Application messages

-Since each MLSCiphertext contains the Group identifier, the epoch and a message counter, a participant receiving Application messages out of order is able to compute the correct AEAD decryption keys if he kept long enough, or is able to recompute, the associated Application Secret.
+Since each MLSCiphertext contains the Group identifier, the epoch and a message counter, a participant can receive messages out of order.
+Participants can decrypt these messages if they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material.

-For usability, MLS might require to keep the Application secrets for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
+For usability, MLS Participants might be required to keep the AEAD key and nonce for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
-Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

 [[TODO: Describe here or in the Architecture spec the details.
 Depending on which Secret or key is kept alive, the security guarantees will vary.]]

-An old application secret will only be re-used if a participant fails to receive messages for some time (which would tell it to use a newer generation), or if it decides to send without first syncing up on the latest messages sent to the group.
-It should thus only be necessary for clients to retain a small number of application secrets, say five to ten, to deal with relatively transient delivery failures.

 # Security Considerations